OPERA-Cal-Val/calval-DISP/dolphin_PSTworkflow/READme.txt

+* Note, copy/replace '/u/data-drive/username/' with your own preferred installation path.

-First the following to your `.bashrc`, with a valid path `/u/data-drive/username/scratch` specified.
+Add the following to your `.bashrc`, with a valid path `/u/data-drive/username/scratch` specified.
 This is where temporary outputs from dolphin will be written to and managed export TMPDIR="/u/data-drive/username/scratch" export TMP=$TMPDIR